lukexyz/streamlit-gcp/README.md

 # choose location and proceed
 ```

-To view your application in the web browser run:
+3. To view your application url
  ```sh
  $ gcloud app browse
  ```
+* Or look for the url at the top-right of the `app engine` dashboard

 # Contents

-___

 ### Dockerfile